 “That it may well be while these ones are speaking in the sounds of those who are hearing, the very thing is produced in foreign languages.”19

 Ἀλλοτρίαις generally means other but in this circumstance means foreign languages which, of course, requires more investigation.
 The Latin piques some curiosity too on this word.

 The Latin parallel translation completed in the 16th century provides the first clue.
 It has the equivalent word, externus italicized.
-Externus, according to Liddell-Scott-Jones, means “with respect to one’s family or country, of or belonging to another country, foreign, strange,”20 The meaning here is quite obvious, they understood the apostles spoke in languages belonging to another country.
+Externus, according to Lewis and Short’s A Latin Dictionary, means “with respect to one’s family or country, of or belonging to another country, foreign, strange.”20 The meaning here is quite obvious, they understood the apostles spoke in languages belonging to another country.

 Secondly, the MPG editor(s) choose to italicize this word.
 The MPG translation is derived from the scholar mentioned above, Jacques de Billy de Prunay.
 If one takes a closer look at de Prunay’s official 1609 publication, the italic does not exist.
 The editors of Migne Patrologia Graeca chose to italicize this word, suggesting important religious significance.21 They do not give any further explanation is given as to why it is italicized.

 A few more clues will unfold why the MPG editors italicized externus.

 The Greek text from John Chrysostom’s 35th Homily on I First Corinthians gives a subtle help.
 He clearly wrote it in the dative, ἀλλοτρίᾳ to mean a foreign language.22